Garry Marshall: Career

 Marshall began his career as a joke writer for such comedians as Joey Bishop and Phil Foster and became a writer for The Tonight Show with Jack Paar.
 He originally partnered with writer Fred Freeman.

 In 1961, he and Freeman moved to Hollywood, where they broke into writing sitcoms on The Joey Bishop Show.
 Freeman, however, found that he did not enjoy sitcom work, and moved back to New York.
-Marshall collaborated with writing collaborator Jerry Belson, and the two worked together through the 1960s.
+Marshall began collaborating with writer Jerry Belson, and the two worked together through the 1960s.
 The pair worked on The Dick Van Dyke Show, The Joey Bishop Show, The Danny Thomas Show, and The Lucy Show.
 Their first television series as creator-producers was Hey, Landlord, which lasted one season (1966–67).
 Then they adapted Neil Simon's play The Odd Couple for television.
+He also wrote and produced the features How Sweet It Is and The Grasshopper.

 Moving into the 1970s, Marshall worked on his own or with others, and created Happy Days, Laverne & Shirley (starring his sister Penny, who had earlier had a recurring role on The Odd Couple), and Mork & Mindy, which were produced by his associates Thomas L. Miller, Robert L. Boyett, and Edward K. Milkis.
 He was also a co-creator of Makin' It, which the three men also produced.

 In the early 1980s, he met Héctor Elizondo while playing basketball, and they became great friends.
 Elizondo appeared in every film that Marshall directed, beginning with his first feature film Young Doctors in Love.
 Elizondo once noted that he is written into all of Marshall's contracts whether he wanted to do the film or not.
 In the opening credits of Exit to Eden, their eighth film together, Elizondo is credited "As Usual ...
 Hector Elizondo".
 In 1984, Marshall had a film hit as the writer and director of The Flamingo Kid.
 Of all Marshall's films, Elizondo had his biggest role in The Flamingo Kid as main character Matt Dillon's father.